Zuhab Khan

 Zuhab Khan (Urdu: زوہاب خان; born in Karachi, 4 May 2001) is a Pakistani actor who started acting by doing commercials and moved on to acting in serials.

+Career

 He starred in the drama Omar Dadi aur Gharwalay, Mein Mummy aur Woh, Kash Mai Teri Beti Na Hoti, Perfume Chowk and Na Kaho Tum Mere Nahi.

-He also worked in 3 bahadur animated movie as a dubbing artist (Saadi) and he also started rap career.
-Zuhab first rap song is (My Story) and 6 tracks more and many more to come.
+He also worked as a voice artist in the animated movie 3 Bahadur: The Revenge of Baba Balaam and also started his rap career.
+Zuhab's first rap song is (My Story).

 Personal life

-Khan dated a tiktoker and an influencer, Wania Nadeem.
+Khan dated Tiktoker and influencer Wania Nadeem.
 In May 2024, the couple got married.